seanmiddleditch/nanofmt/README.md

 modern C++, just an acquiescence to the prevalent tastes and opinions in the industries targetted by nanofmt (primarily the AAA game industry).

+Support for floating-point types can optionally be disabled via the `NANOFMT_FLOAT` CMake option.
+Pass `-DNANOFMT_FLOAT=OFF` on the CMake command line to disable.

 When to Use nanofmt
 -------------------